hilmanski/onebitedev-hugo-old/content/posts/hover-effect-on-5-star-rating-systems.md

 We give 'mouseenter' event (same as hover) on each of this SVG path (or image if you use images).
 As long as a star (image/svg) is hovered, we look at it's index and change the color of all previous stars

+## How to get the rating value

+The rating value is stored in `rating_nr` on your javascript